 Basingstoke is the largest town in Hampshire and is often nicknamed “Doughnut City” or “Roundabout City” because of its large number of roundabouts.
 An old market town that expanded during the last century to accommodate the London Overspill Plan due to the easy commute into the capital and beautiful countryside surroundings.
 There is still a popular market that dates back to the Domesday Book in 1086 even though Basingstoke is now too large to be classed as a market town.

-Although it’s a great base to commute to London and other areas, Basingstoke has become an important economic centre in its own right.
+Although it’s a great base to commute to London, Reading, Southampton and other areas, Basingstoke has become an important economic centre in its own right.
 It houses the UK headquarters of De La Rue, Sun Life Financial, ST Ericsson, The Automobile Association, GAME, Motorola, Barracuda Networks, Eli Lilly and Company amongst many others.

 Basingstoke dates back to Roman times and is full of rich heritage, it even played an important part of the English Civil War.
 The birth place of Burberry and Elizabeth, why not give take a trip and explore everything this diverse town has to offer?

 Basingstoke is well-connected by both road and rail.
 It's located on major road routes and has a train station with frequent services to and from London, Reading, Southampton, and other nearby cities.

 Basingstoke offers a variety of attractions and activities for visitors.
 Here are some of the top attractions in and around Basingstoke: